-As the summer holidays get into full swing, lots of us will be looking at staying in the UK for our vacations this year and perhaps even taking our four-legged friends along for the adventure too!
+As the summer approaches, lots of us will be looking at staying in the UK for our vacations this year and perhaps even taking our four-legged friends along for the adventure too!

-So what better way to welcome summer than with a list of our top tips for travelling with your canine companion.
+So what better way to welcome the warmer weather (we hope) than with a list of our top tips for travelling with your canine companion.

 Find your local vet practice